-The Mass General Sumner Redstone Burn Center provides innovative treatments and services for patients with burn injuries.
+The Massachusetts General Hospital Sumner M. Redstone Burn Center provides innovative treatments and services for patients with burn injuries.

-The Mass General Sumner Redstone Burn Center is one of the largest adult burn centers in the Northeast, treating hundreds of patients each year.
-We offer cutting-edge therapies for acute thermal injuries, as well as innovative reconstructive procedures, psychiatric services and an in-house makeup service.
+We are one of the largest adult burn centers in the northeast, treating hundreds of patients each year.
+We offer leading-edge therapies for acute thermal injuries, as well as innovative reconstructive procedures, psychiatric services and an in-house makeup service.